-You should work with your O’Neill advisor to determine which semester will be best for you to study at Erasmus Arts.
+Students should work with their O’Neill academic advisor to determine which semester will fit best for them to study at Erasmus Arts.
 Below are the general timeframes of Erasmus Arts’ academic calendar.
 Please use these time frames to help in planning your semester abroad.
 This exchange is only offered in spring semester due to the offset academic calendar at ESHCC:

-If you drop below the required 30 ECTS enrollment while abroad, you will be awarded F grades for the missing credits (ex: if you register for 24 ECTS (12 IU credits), you will
+If you drop below the required enrollment while abroad, you will be awarded F grades for the missing credits per IU policy.
+Please maintain required enrollment!

 Erasmus University Rotterdam (EUR) provides a variety of living options for visiting international exchange students including on-campus and off-campus accommodations.
 Please review the EUR housing website for more details.
 This website advises students on the Rotterdam housing market, neighborhoods, pricing, timelines, how to find something on- or off-campus, etc.

 Furthermore, EUR has reserved almost 800 furnished rooms with third-party student housing providers SSH and XIOR.
 In addition, the staff in the International Office at EUR provide valuable housing information to students once selected for the exchange program.